fletcher/MMD-Edit/README.md

+Title:	MMD-Editor Readme
+Author:	FletcherT.
+Penney
+Date:	July 14, 2011

 # MMD-Editor #

-This project creates a Mac OS X text editor that performs syntax-highlighting for MultiMarkdown documents.
+This project is a Mac OS X text editor that performs syntax-highlighting for MultiMarkdown documents, as well as implements various features to make authoring and editing MMD documents easier and faster.

 It based on work by Ali Rantakari: